-17.3 ounce package of frozen vegan puff pastry, slightly thawed (like Pepperidge Farms Frozen Puff Pastry)
+17.3 ounce package of frozen vegan puff pastry, thawed (like Pepperidge Farms Frozen Puff Pastry)

 Salt, to taste

-3. Cut one sheet of puff pastry into 4 equal squares.
+6. Cut one sheet of puff pastry into 4 equal squares.
 Cut the second sheet of puff pastry into 4 equal squares.
 You should have a total of 8 squares.
-Roll out one of the squares, and put about 1-2 Tbsp of filling in the center of the square.

 7. Place filling in the center of every square.
 If you are using vegan cheese, add some at this time.
 In the photo above, I crumbled some vegan feta.

 8. Then, wet your finger, and trace the perimeter of each of the squares.
 When you fold them over, the wet edges will seal better.